 How to be a good babysitter

-Once you’ve locked in some friends as your first clients, you can test some strategies to understand what type of babysitter you will be.
-Babysitters need to be excellent if they want to continue to get work, as word-of-mouth is a big deal in this industry.
+Once you have locked in some friends as your first clients, you can test some strategies to understand what type of babysitter you will be.
+Great babysitters must be excellent if they want to continue getting work, as word-of-mouth is a big deal in this industry.

 To ensure you are a good babysitter, consider the following:

-- Understand your comfort level and limitations (e.g., how many children can you babysit at once, what are the age ranges you are happy with, etc.)
+- Understand your comfort level and limitations (e.g., how many children can you babysit at once, what age ranges you are happy with, etc.)